Demographics of Lebanon

 This is a demography of the population of Lebanon including population density, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 About 95% of the population of Lebanon is either Muslim or Christian, split across various sects and denominations.
-Because religious balance is a sensitive political issue, the only national census ever published was conducted in 1932 under the French Mandate, before the founding of the modern Lebanese state.
+The only national census ever published was conducted in 1932 under the French Mandate, before the founding of the modern Lebanese state.
+The 1932 census identified, organized, and enumerated sects and determined the nascent body of citizens, which were recorded, managed, and produced through the national registries also forged at that time.
 Consequently, there is an absence of accurate data on the relative percentages of the population of the major religions and groups.
 The system of census taking under the French Mandate, based on the legal categories of sex, sect, and kinship, remains largely in place today.
-The 1932 census identified, organized, and enumerated sects and determined the nascent body of citizens, which were recorded, managed, and produced through the national registries also forged at that time.
+The 1932 census did not simply measure sectarian identities but helped institutionalize them as political categories.
+Because sectarian political representation in Lebanon depends on demographic ratios, scholars have highlighted that conducting a new census could destabilize the political system, as updated statistics could challenge existing power-sharing arrangements.
+Therefore, religious affiliation in Lebanon is not only a matter of personal belief but also a legal category recorded in state registries and linked to personal status law, also family law, including marriage, divorce, and inheritance.

 The absence of data and comprehensive statistics also concerns all other demographic studies unrelated to religious balance, due to the all but total inactivity of the concerned public agencies.
 The only recent (post-war) statistics available are estimates based on studies made by private organizations.

 The biggest study made after the independence on the Lebanese Population was made by the Central Administration of Statistics (in French: "Administration Centrale de la Statistique") under the direction of Robert Kasparian and Grégoire Haddad's Social Movement: "L'enquête par sondage sur la population active au Liban en 1970" (in English: "The survey on the active population in Lebanon in 1970").
 It was conducted on a sample of 130,000 individuals.

 There are between 10 and 15 million Lebanese and descendants of Lebanese worldwide, mostly Christians, compared with the internal population of Lebanon of around 4.6 million citizens, in 2020.